lxnt/SDL_pnglite/README.rst

 All above caveats apply.

 SDL_LoadPNG() / SDL_LoadPNG_RW():
 =================================

 - Attempts to load a png from given filename / RWops object.
 - Indexed-color images without transparency are returned as paletted surfaces.
-- Indexed-color images with transparency are returned as paletted surfaces with colorkey if and only if the transparency chunks marks exacly one color as fully transparent, and all others as fully opaque.
-Otherwise they are returned as RGBA32.
+- Indexed-color images with transparency are always returned as paletted surfaces.
+  First fully-transparent color's index is set as colorkey.
 - Truecolor+alpha and grayscale+alpha are returned as RGBA32.
 - Truecolor (no alpha) are returned as RGB24 (transparency results in colorkey).
 - Grayscale images are returned as indexed color (transparency results in colorkey).